What Do SCFAs Do for the Gut Barrier and Microbiome?

 SCFAs interact with receptors such as FFAR2 and FFAR3, linking microbial activity directly to host energy regulation.

-This connection extends into gut–brain and hormonal pathways, including GLP-1 signaling, explored in:
+This connection extends into gut–brain and hormonal pathways, including GLP-1 signaling, explored in "How the Gut Microbiome, SCFAs and GLP-1 Support Metabolism Naturally."

 Why Modern Diets Reduce SCFA Production